Amazon Business Model: How Amazon Generates Revenue

 The Value Proposition of Amazon

 Amazon takes advantage of technology to get the lowest prices possible so that it doesn't have to stock any kind of inventory.
 While other stores are burdened with spending money on stocking inventory, Amazon can cut out the competition on this one.
-It is a mix of a retail company as well as a technology company.
+It is a mix of a retail company and a technology company.
 Unlike retail companies, Amazon rarely hires stock clerks and floor managers and keeps employees with high technical skills.

 Conclusion

-Amazon is the face of the current market – global, digital and ever-growing.
-It is a rapidly productive brand, adapting quickly to new demands in a fast, effective and original way.
-For this reason, for now, even though it faces competition individually on all fronts, its corporate umbrella remains unique and hence, should stay ahead in the coming years.
+Amazon is the face of the current market – global, digital, and ever-growing.
+It is a rapidly productive brand, adapting quickly to new demands in a fast, effective, and original way.
+For this reason, for now, even though it faces competition individually on all fronts, its corporate umbrella remains unique and, hence, should stay ahead in the coming years.

 FAQ